Tutto accade

 Tutto accade is the seventh studio album by Italian singer Alessandra Amoroso, released by Epic Records on 22 October 2021.

 The album was promoted by several singles, including "Sorriso grande" and "Camera 209".
 It peaked at number two on the Italian Albums Chart, becoming the first of the artist not peaking at one; it was certified platinum by FIMI.

 Composition

-The record involved the singer collaborating in the writing and composition of the songs alongside several songwriter and producers, including Dario Faini, Davide Petrella, Roberto Casalino, Federica Abbate, Giordana Angi, Rocco Hunt and Takagi & Ketra.
+The record involved the singer collaborating in the writing and composition of the songs alongside several songwriters and producers, including Dario Faini, Davide Petrella, Roberto Casalino, Federica Abbate, Giordana Angi, Rocco Hunt and Takagi & Ketra.
 In an Interview with La Repubblica Amoroso work behind the record project and its production: